How to Become a Professional Recovery Coach

 Average Salary

-However, your training is much less costly, and you can begin a job in this field far quicker.
+However, your training is much less costly, and you can begin a job in this field much more quickly.

 As a business owner, your workload will be much higher, and you might need to hire other coaches to help run your company, especially if you get a heavy client load.